attardi/nlpnet/README.rst

 ~~~~~~~~~~~~~~~~~~

 ``nlpnet`` also provides scripts for tagging text, training new models and testing them.
 They are copied to the `scripts` subdirectory of your Python installation, which can be included in the system PATH variable.
 You can call them from command line and give some text input.
-It expects tokenized input, one token per line.
+The scripts expect tokenized input, one token per line, with an empty
+line to separate sentences.
+When training, the token attributes are supplied in tsv format.

 .. code-block:: bash